Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 - Zendesk: Track time spent on each Zendesk ticket with ease.

-- Jira: Track how long each employee spends on Jira issues and tasks within a given date range.
+- Jira: Track how long each employee spends on issues and tasks on this project management tool.

 - Github: Discover the amount of focus your team dedicates to each Github Issue and Repository.